nickyp17/alexaReviewEmbeds/README.md

-# Amazon Alexa Reviews
+# Consensus

-Looking at utilizing cohere with amazon alexa reviews to group similar reviews together.
+Consensus is a tool for consumers to gain a better understanding reviews of the product they're looking at buying.

+## Use of Co:Here

+Consesus uses Co:Here's NLP to group similar comments together on more than if they're just positive or negative.